MattRes/major-project/proposal.md

 ## Need to have list
-- Playable character
+- Playable character (Done)
-- Multiple rooms/levels (where the player will encounter chests, items and enemies)
+- Multiple rooms/levels (where the player will encounter chests, items and enemies) (Done)
 - Health and Damage system
 - Enemies
 - Sound effects (buttons, attacks and background)